 Knock back the dough, then place on a lightly-oiled baking sheet (about 20cm x 28 cm, mine was a bit too big) and spread it out to cover the tray, using your fingers to push it into the corners.

 Press the olives and sun-dried tomatoes firmly into the dough, rather deeper than I did in these pics.
-Scatter with rosemary and sea salt and drizzle with a good glug of olive oil.
+Scatter with the onion, rosemary and sea salt and drizzle with a good glug of olive oil.

 Leave it to prove for about 20-30 minutes, then bake in the pre-heated oven for 20 minutes, until golden on top and soft in the middle.